socar-lisbon/socar-lisbon/README.md

 ### Hi there 👋

-Web Team, Cross Selling Team, Manager
+Common Platform FE Team, Web FE Developer

 <!--
 **socar-lisbon/socar-lisbon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.